GuideTanzu Kubernetes Cluster Example Deployments

 Apply Cluster Manifest

-1kubectl apply -f clusterspecs.yaml
+kubectl apply -f clusterspecs.yaml

-1kubectl get tanzukubernetescluster
+kubectl get tanzukubernetescluster

 Check the Status of the Cluster.
 "READY" should be true after some minutes.